FOUR-YEAR GRADUATION PLEDGE PROGRAM

-- Have no academic basic skills deficiencies.
-Students who are not eligible to take college-level math (Math 110 or higher) during their first term at CSUSB, and students taking the three-quarter English course sequence are not eligible.
+- Are eligible to take college-level math (Math 110 or higher) during their first term at CSUSB.

 STUDENT’S OBLIGATION Once Accepted Into the Program:

-- Students may not have more than one major declared (unless approved by the Dean of Undergraduate Studies), as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.
+- Students may not have more than one major declared (unless approved by the Four-Year Graduation Pledge Coordinator), as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.

-- Students may not have more than one minor declared (unless approved by the Dean of Undergraduate Studies).
+- Students may not have more than one minor declared (unless approved by the Four-Year Graduation Pledge Coordinator).

-- Students may not have more than two concentrations declared, including any concentration required for their major (unless approved by the Dean of Undergraduate Studies).
+- Students may not have more than two concentrations declared, including any concentration required for their major (unless approved by the Four-Year Graduation Pledge Coordinator).